alemedeiros/alemedeiros.github.io/about.md

 Alexandre Medeiros (alemedeiros)

 My name is Alexandre Medeiros, you might find me on IRC as <tt>alemedeiros</tt>.
 I'm a Computer Science student at University of Campinas (Unicamp), Brazil.

-I like Computer Theory, Graphs, Computer Architecture, Parallel Programming and Mathematics.
+I like Computer Theory, Graphs, Fuctional Programming, Parallel Programming and Mathematics.
 I also like to read comics and novels, one of my favourites is Scott Pilgrim (the avatar I usually use).